-Transport: Trunk Road Capacity Overview of Lead Organisations Highways England, on behalf of the Secretary of State for Transport, is responsible for operating, maintaining and improving the strategic road network (SRN).
+Transport: Trunk Ro Transport: Trunk Road Capacity Overview of Lead Organisations Highways England, on behalf of the Secretary of State for Transport, is responsible for operating, maintaining and improving the strategic road network (SRN).
 Its primary role is to deliver a better service for road users and support a growing economy.
-Main Sources of Information Highways England Delivery Plan 2015-2020 DfT Road Investment Strategy 2015/16 - 2019/20 South Coast Central Route Strategy 2015 Circular 02/2013 Existing and Planned Provision A27 - runs east/ west through the District and is the key strategic route along the Sussex coast.
-A26 - runs north/south between the Beddingham roundabout (A27 junction) and New Road, Newhaven (A259 junction). £75m is committed for small-scale capacity improvements and sustainable transport measures on the A27 east of Lewes and work has commenced on identifying and developing options.
-The preferred options were announced in 2017 and the improvement works are programmed to commence in 2020.
+Main Sources of Information Highways England Delivery Plan 2015-2020 DfT Road Investment Strategy 2015/16 - 2019/20 South Coast Central Route Strategy 2015 Circular 02/2013 Existing and Planned Provision A27 - runs east/ west through the district and is the key strategic route along the Sussex coast.
+A26 - runs north/south between the Beddingham roundabout (A27 junction) and New Road, Newhaven (A259 junction). £52.4m is committed for small-scale capacity improvements and sustainable transport measures on the A27 east of Lewes District with works are programmed to commence in 2020.
 Funding Sources The Roads Investment Strategy (RIS) which currently covers the period 2015 - 2020.
 Where development impacts require physical improvements to the network, Highways England may seek developer contributions through section 278 or section 106 agreements.
 Key Issues Highways England has commissioned a feasibility study to investigate a more comprehensive solution to the problems of peak hour congestion, poor time reliability and road safety on the A27 between Lewes and Polegate.
-The results of this study are expected in Spring 2018.
+The results of this study have not been published to date.
 Summary/Role of Local Plan and IDP Anticipated increases in road traffic volumes highlight the need for the Local Plan to promote effective long term measures to manage and reduce car traffic.
 The Council will work in partnership with the Highways England and East Sussex County Council to pursue common transport goals, including potential trunk road junction improvements, changing travel behaviour and promoting the use of more sustainable modes of transport.